Introduction to screenwriting

 An Introduction to the Fundamentals of Screenwriting is taught by local professional and award-winning screenwriter Andrew Shearer.
 He will lead students through the fundamental aspects of screenwriting for films, meeting once a week, from 6:30 PM to 9:30 PM for 8 weeks, beginning January 10th, 2017 (no class February 14th), May 8th, and September 18th, 2017.

 During the 8 week course, students will learn the fundamentals of how to write a screenplay for a short film.
 Topics explored include screenwriting fundamentals (such as conflict, beginning/middle/end), finding the story spark and discovering what you want to say (theme), creating compelling characters, techniques to write a successful short film (vs the feature format), implementing successful visual storytelling, crafting well constructed scenes utilizing POV, dialogue, structure, and style, and understanding the basic formatting of a script.
 By the end of class, students will have written a complete short script, and have the beginnings of a feature screenplay.

 Cost for the course is $525, and the registration form is found below.
 Class size will be limited to allow for a more individualized experience.
 Contact us to discuss further or pre-register using the form below.

-Intermediate Screenwriting (Feature Writing Development and Workshop) is set to begin January 9th and March 21st, 2017, and Advanced Screenwriting course dates are to be determined.
-Intro to Screenwriting (or comparable previous coursework) will be a prerequisite for Intermediate Screenwriting, which will be a prerequisite for Advanced Screenwriting.
+Intermediate Screenwriting (Feature Writing Development and Workshop) is set to begin January 9th, March 21st, July 10, 2017, and Advanced Workshopping course dates are to be determined.
+Intro to Screenwriting (or comparable previous coursework) will be a prerequisite for Intermediate Screenwriting, which will be a prerequisite for Advanced Workshopping.